liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

 # Creating Guestbook List Screenlet's UI [](id=creating-guestbook-list-screenlets-ui)

-Recall that in Liferay Screens for Android, Screenlet UIs are called Views and every Screenlet must have at least one View.
+Recall that in Liferay Screens for Android, Screenlet UIs are called Views, and every Screenlet must have at least one View.
 In this article, you'll use the following steps to create a View for Guestbook List Screenlet:

 1. Create the row layout.
-The Screenlet uses this layout for each row in the list.
+This layout defines the UI for each row in the list.

 2. Create the adapter class.
 The adapter fills a row layout instance with the data for one list item.
 This repeats for each list item.